supermihi/lpdec/README.md

 Documentation
 -------------
+API documentation is provided [online](https://pythonhosted.org/lpdec).

-API documentation can be generated with [Sphinx](www.sphinx-doc.org).
+You can also try to generate the API doc with [Sphinx](www.sphinx-doc.org).
 To build the documentation, run the following command from within *lpdec*'s main directory:

     sphinx-build2 doc doc-html